zvirja/ReSharperHelpers/README.md

 #### Create test file/Go to test file
 Quick action to go to corresponding test file or create it.
 Usually, test project name is detected automatically, but could be configured in plugin settings (in R# options dialog).

 To specify individual test project for your projects, specify `[assembly: AssemblyMetadata("ReSharperHelpers.TestProject", "TEST_PROJECT_NAME")]` attribute.
-Define attribute conditionaly (e.g. `#if DEBUG .... #endif`) if you don't want to omin attributes in release assembly.
-Note, if condition is not satisfied, attribute is being detected by plugin.
+Define attribute conditionaly (e.g. `#if DEBUG .... #endif`) if you want to omit attributes in release assembly.
+Note, if condition is not satisfied, attribute might be not detected by plugin.

 #### Navigate to next/prev section in bulb menu
 When bulb menu is opened (e.g. after you press `Alt+Enter`), you can use `Ctrl` + `Up/Down` to navigate to next section.
 Useful if quick actions menu becomes really large.